angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 <pile>{{!Dur}} {{!LED}} {{!LED}} {{!DD}} {{!ToA}}</pile>

-**OR**
+Or

 <pile>{{!LED}} {{!Dur}} {{!LED}} {{!DD}} {{!ToA}}</pile>

-**OR**
+Or

 <pile>{{!LED}} {{!ET}} {{!LED}} {{!DD}} {{!ToA}}</pile>

-The first option is for when you have B floating, while the second and third do not require B floating.
-Both generate infinite storm, and play around different pieces of interaction.
+The first option is for when you have {{B}} floating, while the second and third do not require {{B}} floating.
+Both generate infinite Storm, and play around different pieces of interaction.

 ## Collective Brutality - Use Cases

-{{!CoBru}}

-Collective Brutality is a possible main-deck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.
+{{Collective Brutality}} is a possible main-deck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.

 Due to the fact that Collective Brutality makes you gain 2 life, you can loop Doomsday.